Representing stable complexes on projective spaces: Quotient stacks of stable complexes

 Recall that the map $\theta_i$ is the same map as $b_i$ in \eqref{eqn-hinjtwodiagrams}.
 Hence the two diagrams \eqref{eqn-hinjtwodiagrams} for $i=1,2$ are equivalent with respect to $\thicksim_3$, i.e.\ $\tilde{h}$ is injective. \end{proof}

-The following lemma will be the final step in showing that certain strata of the moduli stack \eqref{eq1} are quotient stacks: \begin{lemma} Let $X = \PP^3$.
+The following lemma will be the final step in showing that the closed points of certain strata of the moduli stack \eqref{eq1} have the structure of quotient stacks: \begin{lemma} Let $X = \PP^3$.
 For any $ch$ satisfying \eqref{eq4} and any $l$, the set

-has the structure of a quotient stack. \end{lemma}
+is in bijection with the set of closed points of a quotient stack. \end{lemma}

 \begin{proof} By our definition of $A_3^s(ch;l)$, the maps that appear in elements in $A_3^s (ch;l)$ are parametrised by a quasi-projective scheme $V'$.
-Since $(R^{-1})^\ast$ is a fixed sheaf as constructed in \eqref{eq5}, and $Q$ is a $0$-dimensional quotient sheaf of $(R^{-1})^\ast$ with fixed length $l$, and hence of fixed Hilbert polynomial, to each map that appears in an element of $A_3^s(ch;l)$ we can associate a point of the Grothendieck quot scheme $Quot((R^{-1})^\ast,l).$ In other words, we have a set-theoretic map
+Since $(R^{-1})^\ast$ is a fixed sheaf as constructed in \eqref{eq5}, and any $Q$ that appears in an element of $A_3^s(ch;l)$ is a $0$-dimensional quotient sheaf of $(R^{-1})^\ast$ with fixed length $l$, and hence of fixed Hilbert polynomial, to each map that appears in an element of $A_3^s(ch;l)$ we can associate a point of the Grothendieck quot scheme $Quot((R^{-1})^\ast,l).$ In other words, we have a set-theoretic map

 that sends the diagram $(R^0)^\ast \overset{a}{\to} (R^{-1})^\ast \overset{b}{\to} Q$ to $(a,b)$.
 Since we require $ba=0$ for elements in $A_3^s(ch;l)$, the image of $\phi$ is a closed subscheme $W$ of $V' \times Quot((R^{-1})^\ast,l)$, which is a quasi-projective scheme.
 The equivalence relation $\thicksim_3$ on $A_3^s(ch;l)$ induces an equivalence relation on $W$, which we also denote by $\thicksim_3$.